 PreHistory Inset DaysBook Now Request Call Back or Brochure

-- Interactive Talk of 'Changes in Britain from Stone Age to Iron Age' with artefact handling by Archaeologist Keith Fitzpatrick Matthews
+- Interactive Talks on Stone, Bronze and Iron Age Britain with artefact handling by Archaeologist Keith Fitzpatrick Matthews

 - Prehistory Hands-on Resources, Timeline and Celtic Harmony work in experiential learning

-The day will also include a tour of our growing prehistory settlement, including our seven roundhouses.
+The day will also include a tour of Celtic Harmony Camp, prehistory settlement, exploring the roundhouses and surrounding woodland.

 The Prehistory Inset event is designed to enable you to: